8bit-katana/Project-Testing-Facebook/README.md

 The Testing Facebook Presentation.pptx file contains the presentation of the whole process

-The Facebook Test Data Set.xslx file contains every Test Case performed along with the corresponding data for each test.
+The Facebook Test Data Set.xlsx file contains every Test Case performed along with the corresponding data for each test.